pilotmoon/popclipweb/site/guide/index.md

 * **Can you make the Dictionary action use the macOS pop-up dictionary instead of the Dictionary app?**
   I'd love it to do this, but it is technically not possible (as far as I know).

+## Languages and translation

+PopClip's user interface is developed in English and is translated into Chinese (Traditional and Simplified), French, German, Italian, Japanese, Korean, Portuguese, Russian, Slovak, Spanish, and Turkish.
+These translations have been produced by a mix of paid translation services and volunteer users.

+Users can contribute translations in their own language using the CrowdIn platform.
+If you would like to add or suggest changes to translations please go to: [Pilotmoon Apps project on CrowdIn](https://crowdin.com/project/pilotmoon-apps).
+If your language does not exist in the project, send me an email so I can add it.

+The documentation only available in English.

 ## About the developer